For visitors

 1 hour 45 minutes from Tokyo Station.

-If you are interested to visit, please contact the studio director here.
+If you are interested to visit, please contact the our representative here.

 The space of approximately 7,500 square feet contains a variety of rooms, created according to the characteristics and techniques associated with the artwork.
 A skylight room with natural light.
 A room with LED lights of the same color temperature often used in museums.
 A tall space, with a corridor of just over 1,100 inches.
 Other spaces include production rooms, installations, darkrooms, and temporary storage.